Galveston Island: History

-On September 8, 1900, the greatest natural disaster to ever strike the United States occurred at Galveston.
+On September 8, 1900, the most deadly natural distaster to ever strike the United States occurred at Galveston.
 In the early evening hours of September 8, the Galveston hurricane of 1900 came ashore, bringing with it a great storm surge that inundated most of Galveston Island and the city of Galveston.
 As a result, much of the city was destroyed, and at least 6,000 people were killed in a few hours.

 Isaac M. Cline, the meteorologist in charge of the local Weather Bureau, lived on Galveston Island.
 Cline was aware of a storm in the Gulf based on previous reports from Florida.
 Although weather conditions were relatively calm on September 7, Cline observed the rough seas and the high waves that seemed to become more ominous by the hour.
 He sent a telegram to Washington, D.C., saying he thought a large part of the city was going to be underwater.
 He predicted a very heavy loss of life.